chrisseaton/rhizome/doc/handles.md

 arguments when we get back into Ruby, where we can't easily access registers, we have devised a new calling convention.
 The receiver, the method name, and then the arguments are pushed onto the stack.
-The native call back into Ruby which `Interface` provides is then called passing the address of the stack, and the number of arguments on it.
+The native call back into Ruby which `Interface` provides is then called passing the address of top of the stack, and the number of arguments on it.
 From Ruby, using our memory system, we can read the memory off the stack using the address we were given.

 #### Interaction with optimisations and deoptimisation